 The light with which God had clothed them faded away.
 They discovered themselves guilty, naked, vulnerable, and afraid.
 Their inner peace turned into turmoil; their minds and senses were thrown into confusion.

 Filled with shame and fear, Adam and Eve sought to flee from the gaze of God.
-With heavy hearts, more frightened than repentant, they hid behind great trees.
+With heavy hearts, more frightened than repentant, they hid behind big trees.
 But no one can hide from God.
 He came to them, no longer with the serene countenance of a Father walking with His children, but with a grave and sorrowful face.
-His powerful voice, filled with deep grief, resounded through the garden:

 “Adam, where are you?”

-Seeking to excuse himself, Adam shifted the blame onto his companion: “The woman whom You put with me gives me the fruit, and I eat.”
+“The woman whom You put with me gave me the fruit, and I ate it.”

 It was as though he blamed God for having given him a companion.